 G4-10 Society's changing attitudes in favour of sustainability along with the demographic changes mean that we face new challenges when it comes to gaining the most talented candidates for our company.
 We aim to fulfil employees' expectations regarding personal development and work-life balance to the best of our ability.
 Flexible working-time models, company pensions and training offers are the incentives we use to increase employee loyalty and win new employees.
-That we aim for long-term relationships is shown in the fact that 95.6 per cent of employees in Germany and 99.4 per cent of employees abroad have permanent contracts with Jungheinrich.
+That we aim for long-term relationships is shown in the fact that 96.2 per cent of employees in Germany and 98.5 per cent of employees abroad have permanent contracts with Jungheinrich (2016: Germany: 95.6 per cent; international: 99.4 per cent).